 Disease entities in the field of gastroenterology and hepatology are often heterogeneous [e.g., malignancy, inflammatory bowel disease (IBD)] with a wide range of clinical phenotypes (e.g., age of onset, severity, natural course of disease, association with other diseases, treatment response).
-Big Data analysis allows for subclassification of a disease entity into distinct subgroups (i.e., phenomapping), which enhances understanding of disease pathogenesis and development of a more precise predictive models of disease outcomes.
-The use of only clinical and laboratory data (as in traditional clinical researches) in predicting disease course, outcome and treatment response may not achieve a high accuracy[9].
-Similarly, although genome-wide association study (GWAS) and identification of single nucleotide variants have linked particular disease phenotypes to genetic defects, most genetic variants have a small impact on disease risk, behaviour and treatment response[10].
-This inaccurate differentiation has led to the unnecessary use of therapeutics (which are sometimes costly and with undesirable side effects) in many patients (e.g., biologics in IBD patients).
-It therefore appears that only by considering the complex interaction between genetic, lifestyle, environmental factors as well as previously unconsidered factors (e.g., omics) in Big Data approach can a reliable predictive prognostic model be developed, which ultimately guides a targeted approach in selecting treatment regimens for individual patients (i.e., precision or personalized medicine)[9,11,12].
+Big Data analysis allows for the subclassification of a disease entity into distinct subgroups (i.e. phenomapping), which enhances understanding of disease pathogenesis, as well as the development of more precise predictive models of disease outcomes.
+The use of only clinical and laboratory data (as in traditional clinical research) in predicting disease course, outcome and treatment response may not achieve a high accuracy[9].
+Similarly, although genome-wide association studies (commonly known as GWAS) and identification of single nucleotide variants have linked particular disease phenotypes to genetic defects, most genetic variants have a small impact on disease risk, behaviour and treatment response[10].
+This inaccurate differentiation has led to the unnecessary use of therapeutics (which are sometimes costly with undesirable side effects) in many patients (e.g., biologics in IBD patients).
+It therefore appears that only by considering the complex interactions between genetic, lifestyle, environmental factors, and previously unconsidered factors (e.g., omics) in Big Data approaches can a reliable predictive prognostic model be developed, which ultimately guides a targeted approach for selecting treatment regimens for individual patients (i.e. precision or personalized medicine)[9,11,12].

-Apart from phenomapping and precision medicine, other important implications of Big Data approach are drug discovery and safety.
-Drug research and development (R and D) is an expensive and lengthy process, with each drug approval costing US$ 3.2 to 32.3 billion[13].
-Many of the trial drugs have been proven futile or harmful in early or even late stages of the development (e.g., secukinumab in Crohn’s disease[14]).
-Even for drugs proven beneficial, they may only work in certain subgroups of patients.
-The heterogeneity of therapeutic outcome is again likely multifactorial.
-Precision medicine from Big Data approach will help pharmaceutical companies to predict drug action and prioritize drug targets on a specific group of patients[15].
+Apart from phenomapping and precision medicine, other important implications of Big Data approaches are drug discovery and safety.
+Drug research and development (R and D) is an expensive and lengthy process, with each drug approval costing $ 3.2-32.3 billion US dollars[13].
+Many of the trial drugs have proven futile or harmful in early or even late stages of the development (e.g., secukinumab in Crohn’s disease[14]).
+Even for drugs proven to be beneficial, they may only work in certain subgroups of patients.
+The heterogeneity of therapeutic outcomes is again likely multifactorial.
+Precision medicine from Big Data approaches will help pharmaceutical companies predict drug action and prioritize drug targets on a specific group of patients[15].
 This ensures a cost-effective approach in developing new therapeutics with a lower chance of futility.

 Recently, ‘drug repositioning’ or ‘drug repurposing’ has been advocated, in which currently approved drugs are explored for other indications of gastrointestinal and hepatic diseases.
 However, to make sense of the large-scale genomic and phenotypic data, advanced data processing and analysis is an indispensable element, hence giving rise to the term ‘computational drug repositioning or repurposing’[16].
 This involves a process of various computational repositioning strategies utilizing different available data sources, computational repositioning approaches (e.g., machine learning, network analysis, text mining and semantic inference), followed by validation via both computational (electronic health records) and experimental methods (in vitro and in vivo models).
-Applicable disease areas include oncology [e.g., hepatocellular carcinoma (HCC)][17,18], infectious diseases, personalized medicine, just to name a few.
+Applicable disease areas include oncology [e.g., hepatocellular carcinoma (HCC)][17,18], infectious diseases, and personalized medicine, just to name a few.
 New indications of existing medications constituted 20% of 84 drugs products introduced to the market in 2013[19].
 Drug repositioning is expected to play an increasingly important role in drug discovery for gastrointestinal and liver diseases.